Introducing Your New Cat to a Dog

 Long-term coexistence rules

-If any of these persist past 2-3 weeks of slow intro, contact the rescue.
-Most will support a return without judgment — better than risking an unsafe situation.
+If any of these persist past 2 to 3 weeks of slow intro, contact the rescue.
+Most will support a return without judgement.
+That's a better outcome than risking an unsafe situation.
 Some cats genuinely cannot live with dogs, and that's OK.
+For a behaviour-led second opinion before giving up, the International Association of Animal Behavior Consultants (IAABC) directory lists certified consultants who handle cat-dog conflict cases remotely.

 Cats most likely to do well with dogs